 Average Net Price: $32,063

-Known as DU, this research university is the oldest independent school in the Rockies.
-U.S. News ranks the school in its 2016 lists “Top 100 Universities” (#86) and “Best Colleges for Veterans” (#53).
+The University of Denver is research university that is known as the oldest independent school in the Rockies.
+U.S. News and World Report ranks the school in its 2016 lists “Top 100 Universities” (#86) and “Best Colleges for Veterans” (#53).
 The Wall Street Journal and Times Higher Education list DU as the best in Colorado and 89th nationally.
-Additional rankings sorted by college or school may be found here.

 - Communication Arts